johnathanluong/capy-habit-server/README.md

 [![Project Version][version-image]][version-url]
 [![Backend][Backend-image]][Backend-url]

-This is the back-end side of Capy Habits, a capybara habit tracker built with Next.js, TypeScript, and TailwindCSS.
+This is the back-end of Capy Habits, a capybara habit tracker built with Next.js, TypeScript, and TailwindCSS.
 Users can log habits, track progress, and earn rewards for completing goals.
 Features include a dynamic capybara stack visualization, streak tracking, and a gacha system for customizing capybaras.

 ---
 ## Author